 LVMH has teamed up with UNESCO as a partner to the agency’s – Man and Biosphere (MAB) intergovernmental scientific program that aims to safeguard biodiversity across the planet.
-MAB is known to offer a competitive and important framework for international cooperation to be able to achieve the UN sustainable development goals (SDG’s) and is one of UNESCO’s major programs.
+MAB is known to offer a competitive and essential framework for international cooperation to be able to achieve the UN sustainable development goals (SDG’s).
+It is one of UNESCO’s major programs.

-– Their partnership will help to facilitate the implementation of innovative solutions for natural and sustainable resources management as well as in the identification of products and new markets focused on quality and traceability of the materials used.
+– Their partnership will help to facilitate the implementation of innovative solutions for natural and sustainable resources management and in the identification of products and new markets focused on the quality and traceability of the materials used.

-– LVMH will also contribute to the scientific research projects led by the MAB and will also make a few selected infrastructure resources available to help them establish pilot sites for conservation and responsible long-term protection of biodiversity.
+– LVMH will also contribute to the scientific research projects led by the MAB and make a few selected infrastructure resources available to help them establish pilot sites for conservation and responsible long-term biodiversity protection.

 From animal products to eco-friendly resources: The changing dynamics..

-With a more aware consumer and changing consumption pattern globally, luxury brands that have been in the limelight for using animal skins, fur and un-sustainable practices.
-They are now slowly making the 180 degree move to bring in sustainability as part of their collections and let go of some aspects that are globally and ethically looked down upon.
+With a more aware consumer and changing consumption patterns globally, luxury brands have been in the limelight for using animal skins, fur and unsustainable practices.
+They are now slowly making the 180-degree move to bring in sustainability as part of their collections and let go of some globally and ethically overlooked aspects.